sh3rqxs/plant-buddy/tutorial.md

 For this tutorial, we'll be following a simple design I put together in [Figma](https://www.figma.com/community/file/1650050617386672796/plant-buddy), so you'll be styling the app to match it exactly.
 Feel free to use it as your guide, or tweak the colors, layout, and sprites to make your own version once you're done!

-With that said, let's get our project set up! ദ്ദി ˉ͈̀꒳ˉ͈́ )✧
+With that said, let's get our project set up! ✨

 ## Getting Started
 First, we’ll set up Electron, then create our project files, and lastly make sure the app actually runs before we start building anything.

 To follow along, all you need is a code editor of your choice and [Node.js](https://nodejs.org/en) to load and manage dependencies.
-For this tutorial, I’ll be using [VS Code](https://code.visualstudio.com/) as my editor.

 ### Installing Electron
 Start by creating a new project folder named `plant-buddy` and initialize it in your terminal: